schoudhary90210/Personal-Portfolio/README.md

-# portfolio
-Portfolio of projects for Computer Science and Data Science.

 # Siddhant Choudhary's Portfolio

 Welcome to my GitHub portfolio!
 I am a Computer Science and Data Science student at the University of Wisconsin-Madison with a passion for Artificial Intelligence, Machine Learning, and data-driven solutions.
 This repository serves as a showcase for my academic, personal, and collaborative projects.